 Why do governments impose indirect taxes?

-Generally, governments use indirect taxes as a behavioural modification for residents.
+Generally, in recent years, governments have increasingly used indirect taxes as a method to levy behavioral modifications among residents.
 For example, governments use sin taxes to regulate how you consume certain products believed to have grave consequences on your health or the environment.
 For instance, tobacco, alcohol, fuel, and other toxic or addictive substances are heavily taxed to discourage or control consumer usage.

 General Benefits of Indirect taxes